xabierlegasa/dam18technologycrashcourse/unit2/2018-11-17/assignments/assignment_2_a_statistically_significant/readme.md

 Hint: “Meaningful” can be interpreted as “statistically significant”.

+## Result

+Ticket average under these constraints comparing FR vs IT is not statistically significant.
+* Ticket is calculated excluding VAT.
+* Transaction type is "payment"
+* Transaction status is "1"

+See steps section for more info.

 ## Steps

 1. First lets remember when is a difference "stastitically significant".